<< Click to Display Table of Contents >> Navigation: Reference > Transforms > Num Format |

 •Check the column(s) you wish to transform.

-•Set Decimal symbol from according to the decimal separator in the input dataset:
+•Set From according to the numeric format in the input dataset:

 oAutomatic: Make an intelligent guess for each column, based on the input data.
 This is usually the best choice.

-oEuropean , (comma): Use , (Comma) as the decimal separator.
+oEuropean , (comma): Input numbers are European style, with , (Comma) as the decimal separator.

-oLocale in Preferences: Use the decimal separator from Locale in the Preferences window.
+oLocale in Preferences: Interpret input numbers using the locale the Preferences window.

 •Set Format to to the new number format (see below).